Yahya-Moallim/documentation-website-1/docs/Integration/Server To Server/s2s_apm.md

 **Set up Google Pay**

-To set up Google Pay, you first need to determine who acts as the gateway when processing payments: the platform or the payment provider.
-This depends on which side decrypts the Google Pay payment token.
-   * If the platform decrypts the token and then sends the decrypted payment data to the payment provider, the platform acts as the gateway.
+The admin panel settings apply to merchants integrated with the platform via the Checkout protocol. <br/><br/>
+For merchants using the S2S protocol and obtaining the Google Pay payment token independently, these settings will not apply. <br/><br/>
+Exceptions are "Environment" and “Private Key” configurations. <br/><br/>
-   * If the payment provider decrypts the token (i.e., expects to receive an encrypted payment token in the payment request), the payment provider is the gateway.
+The "Environment" configuration remains relevant, as it defines the environment where the token was generated and from which the platform expects to receive payment data.
+Ensure that the environment used to generate the payment token matches the corresponding setting in the admin panel to avoid processing issues.<br/><br/>

-The gateway (whether it is the platform or the payment provider processing Google Pay) must provide the following information:

-   * **Gateway**: The name of the gateway.
-   * **Gateway Merchant ID**: The merchant identifier in the gateway's system.

-⚠️ **Note** <br/>

-> If the payment provider is the gateway, it is important to clarify whether they expect the token to include additional information, such as the payer's address or phone number.

-The next step is to enter the data into the admin panel.

-Go to the "Merchants" section, initiate editing, open the "Wallets" tab, navigate to the Google Pay settings, and fill in the following fields:
-   * **Merchant Identifier**: Enter the identifier from the Google Business Console.
-If the platform is the gateway, you can duplicate the Gateway Merchant ID here.
-   * **Gateway**: The gateway for interaction with Google Pay.
-   * **Gateway Merchant ID**: The merchant identifier in the Google gateway.
-   * **Private Key (required for decrypted token)**: The key for decrypting the payment token.
-If the platform is the gateway, the key should be provided by the platform.
-If the payment provider is the gateway, the key is not required.
-   * **Include Additional Parameters to Google Token**: Depending on the payment provider's requirements.
+The “Private Key” is required for Google token decryption.
+If it is absent, the card flow cannot be applied to the payment. <br/><br/>

-Additionally, to work with Google Pay payments, you must verify the checkout domains from which Google Pay is processed in the Google Business Console.
-For domain verification, you may need to contact support.
+Additionally, to work with Google Pay payments, you must verify the website domains from which Google Pay is processed in the Google Business Console.

 ### hayvn